“Don’t touch a switch with wet hands!”

 - small LED diode

 - 2 small button batteries

-- copper wire or electrical wires (I used electrical wires with alligator clips)
+- copper wires or electrical wires with alligator clips

 - scotch tape

 - distilled water (you can use bottled ones or make your own distilled water)